 18. Don’t sext.
 EVER.
 The internet is full of naked girls who didn’t want to be naked on the internet.
 If he says, “But it’s just for me, no one else will ever see it,” hit him over the head with your purse the next time you see him.

 19. Have the dessert.
 Drink good wine.
 Skinny-dip.
 Ride the roller-coaster.

 20. Trust the still small voice inside of you.
 Learn to listen to and be guided by your intuition.
 Mine used to scream at me and I still ignored it.
 It was a mistake every single time.
 Every.
 Single.
 Time.
 Many of those mistakes have names.

 21. Chemistry is not love.
 Learn the difference by testing out both.
 Do the chemistry thing first.
 Don’t marry it.
 (Unless it turns out to be both)

 Like 20 things I wish I knew when I was 20?
 Follow along for all the laughs (and sometimes inspiration) on my Facebook page here.
-And drop your email in the subscribe box below and you’ll get my posts in your inbox (2-3 per week) and no spam ever.
+And drop your email in the subscribe box below and you’ll get my posts in your inbox (2-3 per week).
 It’s the only way to be sure you don’t miss any of my sage advice.
 If you’re crazy enough to take advice from me.